Specialist Diets for MCAS

 Common Specialist Diet Strategies

 There are no MCAS-specific diets backed by definitive research, but many people with MCAS explore dietary approaches to see what helps their symptoms.
-Our Nourishing Health and Happiness with MCAS guide (developed with a registered dietitian) explains some of the most commonly used approaches.
+Our Nourishing Health and Happiness with MCAS guide (developed with registered dietitian Chloe Hall) explains some of the most commonly used approaches.

-We have given details of some diets that our community members may find useful.
+Below, we have given details of some diets that our community members tell us they find useful.

 Important: These diets can be helpful tools, but overly restrictive eating, especially without guidance, can risk nutritional deficiencies or increased food sensitivity.